CopernicaMarketingSoftware/Documentation/Publisher/en/database-fields-and-collections.md

 ## Fields and field types

-Within Copernica, there are numerous options for saving data.
+Within Copernica there are numerous options for saving data.
 Both databases and collections consist of fields.
-When adding a field to a database, you must therefore choose whether you want to add it to the database itself or to a collection in a deeper layer.
+When adding a field to a database you must therefore choose whether you want to add it to the database itself or to a collection in a deeper layer.
 You have to specify the type of field before adding it.
 So text goes into a text field, numbers into a numeric one, and so forth.
+We will now give a short description of field types.

 ### Numeric fields

-Numeric fields can only hold values of numbers [0-9].
+Numeric fields can only hold values of numbers \[0-9\].
 Use it to store things like age or weight.
 They must contain something, so it’s a good idea to set the default value to 0 to prevent errors.
 Note that numeric fields cannot hold decimals.
 If you want to do so anyway, use a text field.